rohit-wadhwa/geeta-quote-daily/README.md

 4. Enable "Developer mode" by toggling the switch in the top-right corner.
 5. Click on "Load Unpacked" and select the extracted folder.
 6. The extension should now be installed locally and ready to inspire.

+## User Use Case

+This extension is perfect for individuals looking to incorporate a moment of reflection and inspiration into their daily routine.
+Whether starting the day with a positive thought or taking a midday break to refocus and recharge, Geeta Quote Daily provides valuable insights and a peaceful break from the hustle and bustle.

 ## Support